 - Ask if there are any tools or issues preventing them from completing these goals.

 - Complete the performance meeting by letting them know you are rooting for them and believe they can meet the goals you’ve set together.

 Better Time Management

-Another area in which real-time tracking and reporting is vital.
+- Invest in technology that allows you to track and report on employee time.
 Goal transparency allows leaders to create roadmaps and realistic timelines for each step of every process.
 By defining and tracking when each worker hits their goals, everyone can practice better time management.

 Reviews That Actually Matter

-Reviews are getting a pretty bad rap lately because a lot of companies are basing them off of some pretty ancient practices.
-Transparent goals create a work environment in which everyone knows exactly what is expected from them, why and when.
+Reviews are getting a pretty bad rap lately because a lot of companies are basing them on some pretty ancient practices.
+Transparent goals create a work environment in which everyone knows exactly what is expected from them, why, and when.
 This makes tailored reviews a reality.
-Employees aren’t just one of many in the review process, they are an individual with individual goals, successes and issues.
-Custom reviews allow employers and employee to set better goals together.
+Employees aren’t just one of many in the review process, they are an individual with individual goals, successes, and issues.
+Custom reviews allow employers and employees to set better goals together.